By state

 Santa Fe National Historic Trail

-The Santa Fe National Historic Trail is less a single destination than a 900-mile argument for slowing down across five states.
+The Santa Fe National Historic Trail is not a single park you drive to on a Saturday morning.

 NPS photo